How Marketing Automation Can Help Your Print Business: Part I

 Why Your Print Business Needs Digital Marketing

 Your product might be physical, but your marketing still needs to have digital elements.
 When customers look for a print shop, they don’t go out and search for a brochure.
-Most of them will fire up Google or Facebook and starting looking for a print business.
+Most of them will fire up Google or Facebook and start looking for a print business.

 Your customers are out there on the web.
 They’re not just looking for print services, either.
 They’re talking about problems they have and issues they’re facing – issues you can help them solve.
 Maybe they’re talking about digital marketing and whether print still has a place.
 You know it does; marketing gives you a way to make sure your customers know it, too.